esha1701/insulin-gi-dynamics/README.md

 ## Modelling Glycemic Index
 I tried to model the glycemic index of food in the following way - I took cgm readings after  consumption of 15 grams of carbs in different foods, provided that there was no insulin on board.
 I fitted the data to a polynomial curve and found the peak of the graph.
-I shifted the insulin curves according to the peak time for the glycemic index curve.
-This way we can calculate the time difference between insulin and food consumption to get matched curve trends which give relatively steady blood sugar after meals.
+Next, I normalised both curves and shifted the insulin curve to meet the peak time for the glycemic index curve.
+This way we can calculate the time gap between insulin and food consumption to get matched curve trends which can give relatively steady blood sugar after meals.